fivetran/fivetran_sdk/tools/connector-tester/README.md

 docker load --input sdk-connector-tester.tar
 ```

 4. Run a container using the image with the following command.
 Make sure to map a local directory for storing files that the tool generates by replacing `<local-data-folder>` in the command.
-Also replace `<your-service-id>` with your service ID.

 ```
-docker run --mount type=bind,source=<local-data-folder>,target=/data -a STDIN -a STDOUT -a STDERR -it -e GRPC_HOSTNAME=host.docker.internal --network=host sdk-connector-tester --service-id=<your-service-id>
+docker run --mount type=bind,source=<local-data-folder>,target=/data -a STDIN -a STDOUT -a STDERR -it -e GRPC_HOSTNAME=host.docker.internal --network=host sdk-connector-tester

 ```